• Skip to primary navigation

 • Pack one pound of fresh green beans very tightly into a clean quart jar.

-• Pour pickling liquid over the beans, cover jar with lid, and place in the refrigerator for two days, to allow flavors to saturate the beans.
+• Pour pickling liquid over the beans, place lid on top of jar and seal, then place the jars in the refrigerator for two days to allow the flavors to saturate the beans.

 Notes